 Answering questions like these require a holistic view on the whole situation itself.

 - Or, Coronavirus is here to stay and the situation would continue till the end of the year.

 Clients will only delay their major transformation projects, instead of cancelling them all together; meaning things would be back on track in a few months.
 This has happened during the recovery of the Recession period and such would also likely be the case in the situation today.

 As we have discussed above, not all industries are affected equally.
-Multifaceted firms, like the MBB which cater to various clients will undoubtedly come out of this crisis in the strongest position.
-However, for firms of all sizes, the key challenges will be how effectively they can rebuild their pipelines and increase their revenue stream from the new opportunities that arise.
+Multifaceted firms which cater to various clients will undoubtedly come out of this crisis in the strongest position.
+However, for firms of all sizes, the key challenge will be how effectively they can rebuild their pipelines and increase their revenue stream from the new opportunities that arise.

-Long story short, management consulting industry will not die out.
+Long story short, consulting industry will not die out.
 Yet, they are faced with tough challenges during the upcoming months that will determine some firms’ survivability.
 Diversity and the ability to adapt will be critical for the firm to come out on top.

 These days, people tend to reduce their options into either needless panic or resignedly accepting the situation.
 But no matter what, the world will get back to its full speed right after this.
 Our economy has faced challenges in the past and it has proven itself capable of recovery at a rapid rate.
 With that global recovery, so will the management consulting industry be in high demand for talented consultants to help lead the rebuilding efforts.

 You need to be ready when that comes and there is no better time than now to get yourselves to the top while others are stagnant.
 Isolation at home is an opportunity to ramp up your training, especially on demanding subjects such as Case Interview – which require time to master.
 You will not be alone on this journey, let us be your training partner on this journey.
 As always, check out our Youtube channel or our practicing material for additional training.